Department of Agriculture

 - Where Is SCO Available?

 SCO was first available for the 2015 crop year in select counties for spring barley, corn, soybeans, wheat, sorghum, cotton, and rice.
 RMA will be making greater use of crop insurance data to expand SCO coverage into more areas, more crops, and to make SCO coverage more practice-specific (for example, irrigated in comparison to non-irrigated).
 Tools are available on RMA’s public website to view availability and other program-related information.
-A map of SCO availability can be accessed through the Map Viewer tool.
+A map of SCO availability can be accessed through the Map Viewer tool on the RMA website.

-Other program-related information is available through the Actuarial Information Browser.
+Other program-related information is available through the Actuarial Information Browser on the RMA website.

 - What Happens If I Elect SCO and Signed Up for ARC?